Robots as Mental Well-being Coaches: Design and Ethical Recommendations: Iterative Design Process: Three User-centred Studies

-In a one-session human-robot interaction study, 20 participants recruited from the University of Cambridge student population interacted with the RC Pepper conducting Positive Psychology exercises over a $30 \pm 11$ minute session.
+In a one-session human-robot interaction study, 20 participants (12 females, 5 males, 3 not disclosed, aged 26.70 $\pm$ 3.68 years old from 12 different nationalities) recruited from the University of Cambridge student population interacted with the RC Pepper conducting Positive Psychology exercises over a $30 \pm 11$ minute session.
 The study consisted of three interaction rounds, each containing three exercises: 1) Two Impactful Things, 2) Two Things You Are Grateful For, and 3) Two Accomplishments.
 Each interaction round focused on the past, present, and future, respectively.
 The study examined the use of affect-based adaptation using Continual Personalization.
 The implementation of this adaptation is out of scope for this paper, and is described in more detail in a paper detailing the technical implementation of the robot and the corresponding interaction flow \cite{churamani2022continual}.